 On March 2nd the remaining flying boats evacuated to Broome Australia.
 But Lt.
 Harkema no longer had a Flying Boat and only pilots were added to the crews of the remaining flying boats.
 His commander Aernout, pilot and author of the report did.
 Lt.
 Harkema would be evacuated on the MS Poelau Bras.
 That ship was planned to evacuate more than 100 high ranking Navy officers and many civilians of importance to Australia on March 6th.
 That ship had only had place for 56 passengers so it was heavily overcrowded.
 On March 7th a Japanese reconnaissance plane found the ship, several hours later a group of 12 bombers followed and attacked the ship that after an intense resistance fight sunk nevertheless.
 The total amount of casualties remains unclear but is estimated at 200 and 116 survivors.
 Lt.
 Harkema was amongst the casualties.
 The survivors ended up in Japanese POW camps where even more would perish during the course of the war.

 As the casualties only had a seaman’s grave the only place where the name of Lt.
 Harkema can be found today is on a Naval Air Force remembrance plaque in the Dutch military cemetery Kembang Kuning in Surabaya Indonesia.

 In 1944 he was awarded the Flying Cross, which could not be awarded posthumously yet.
 The text is also in such a way that it is clear the awarding committee was not aware he had already died in the period after the actions for which he received the award.
 In 1946 his family received the framed Royal Decree.

 I have not been able to find a picture of him nor living relatives but he has not been forgotten!

-With this article I want to honor and remember Jan Harkema, a brave young officer of the Dutch Naval officer, Rest in Peace.
+With this article I want to honor and remember Jan Harkema, a brave young officer of the Royal Dutch Naval Airforce, Rest in Peace.